How to Dispose of Wood: Sustainable and Safe Methods

 Almost every municipality has a program to collect tree trimmings, tree trunks, scrap lumber, and other forms of decayed wood.

 Some municipalities will collect them along with the weekly garbage, while others will need a separate appointment for their collection.
-Find out what kinds of wood the city will accept by calling or writing to the waste management office.
+To find out the specific guidelines and what types of wood your city will accept, I recommend getting in touch with the waste management office.

 3. Put the wood together with the rest of your trash for the usual collection.